PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

-is the SumExp and $\rho > 0$ is a penalty parameter.
+\end{centralequation} where $\rho > 0$ is a penalty parameter.
 The penalty in~\cref{eq:PEL} fulfills a similar purpose as the zero-sum constraint in~\cref{eq:L_CEL}, but acts differently: PENEX penalizes individual logits for being large rather than requiring logits to ``cancel each other out''.
-The main benefit of \ourmethod{}~\cref{eq:PEL} over CONEX~\cref{eq:L_CEL} is that \ourmethod{} avoids constraints, which would require more elaborate algorithms like the augmented Lagrangian method~\citep{hestenes1969multiplier}.
+The penalty is an alternative means of making the exponential loss~\cref{eq:EL} well-posed. \revisedfour{Therefore, the penalty in~\cref{eq:PEL} is not an optional ``regularization term'' as commonly used in methods such as weight decay, but rather acts as a barrier term preventing divergence of the optimization.} The main benefit of \ourmethod{}~\cref{eq:PEL} over CONEX~\cref{eq:L_CEL} is that \ourmethod{} avoids constraints, which would require more elaborate algorithms like the augmented Lagrangian method~\citep{hestenes1969multiplier}.
 Instead,~\cref{eq:PEL} poses just an objective function, which can be optimized directly using gradient-based algorithms like Adam~\citep{kingma2014adam}.